sageind/aavartan/README.md

 ## Major Features

-- **Offline-first / air-gapped**: no CDN dependencies; all assets bundled locally.
+- **Offline-first / air-gapped**🔒: no CDN dependencies; all assets bundled locally.
-- **Local data persistence**: visits are stored locally (encrypted at rest where enabled).
+- **Local data persistence**💾: visits are stored locally (encrypted at rest where enabled)🔐.
-- **Visit Programme workflow**
+- **Visit Programme workflow**🗓️
-  - Create a new visit, auto-generate the programme table, and iterate quickly.
+  - Create a new visit, auto-generate the programme table, and iterate quickly⚙️.
-  - **Past visits become read-only** (prevents accidental edits); exports remain available.
+  - **Past visits become read-only** 🧾(prevents accidental edits); exports remain available 📤.
-- **Visits Conducted**
+- **Visits Conducted**📚
-  - Search, filter, and open prior visits.
+  - Search, filter, and open prior visits🔎.
-  - Inline open preview on the landing page (embedded Visit Programme view).
+  - Inline open preview on the landing page (embedded Visit Programme view)🖼️.
-- **Import / Export (TXT)**
+- **Import / Export (TXT)**📄
-  - Import visits from a TXT file and have them immediately appear in the conducted list.
+  - Import visits from a TXT file and have them immediately appear in the conducted list ⬇️.
-  - Export to TXT for backup and portability.
+  - Export to TXT for backup and portability ⬆️.
-- **Exports**
+- **Exports**🧷
-  - **A4 PDF export** with pagination and repeated table headers.
+  - **A4 PDF export** 🧾 with pagination and repeated table headers 🔁.
-  - **DOCX export** matching the same tabulation intent as the PDF.
+  - **DOCX export** 📝 matching the same tabulation intent as the PDF.
-  - Export “Time” formatting: `0700-0720h` with `(XX min)` on the next line.

 - **Modern UI**
-  - Light/Dark themes with contrast-safe typography.
+  - Light/Dark themes 🌓 with contrast-safe typography 👁️.
-  - Geometry + Conway's Game of Life background visualizations (subtle, low-distraction).
+  - Geometry + Conway's Game of Life background visualizations ✨ (subtle, low-distraction).
-  - Sidebar quick actions and session countdown display.
+  - Sidebar quick actions 🧭 and session countdown display ⏳.

 ## Usage